-The amount reported on the Schedule of Expenditures of Federal Awards for the loan program represents the total value of the loans awarded and paid to the College's students during the year ended June 30, 2023.
+The amount reported on the Schedule of Expenditures of Federal Awards for the loan program represents the total value of the loans awarded and paid to the College's students during the year ended June 30, 2024.

-Schedule of Findings and Questioned Costs Year Ended June 30, 2023
+Schedule of Findings and Questioned Costs

-Section I: Schedule of Audit Results
+Section I: Summary of Auditors' Results

 Financial Statements Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: Unmodified Internal Control over Financial Reporting: Material weakness(es) identified?
 No Significant deficiency(ies) identified?
 None reported Noncompliance material to financial statements noted?
 No Federal Awards Internal control over major federal programs: Material weakness(es) identified?
 No Significant deficiency(ies) identified?
-No Type of auditors' report issued on compliance for major federal program: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2CFR 200.516(a)?
-No Identification of major federal program: Assistance Listing Number(s) Name of Federal Progran n or Cluster 84.007, 84.033, 84.063, and 84.268 Student Financial Assista nce Cluster Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualified as low-risk auditee?
+No Type of auditors' report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2CFR 200.516(a)?
+No Identification of major federal programs: 1 Assistance Listing Number(s) Name of Federal Program n or Cluster 84.007, 84.033, 84.063, and 84.268 Student Financial Assista nce Cluster 21.027 COVID-19 Coronavirus State and Local Fiscal Recove Funds Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualified as low-risk auditee?
 Yes